cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 available cloud management platform for IT Enterprises and service providers.
 CloudStack was originally developed by Cloud.com and was known by the name VMOps.
 In 2011, Citrix acquired the product and donated it to Apache.

-"CloudStack is being developed to help managed service providers and enterprise IT departments create and operate public cloud, private cloud or hybrid clouds with capabilities equivalent to Amazon's Elastic Compute Cloud (Amazon EC2) It uses existing hypervisors such as KVM, VMware ESXi\|VMware vcenter and XenServer/XCP for virtualization.
-In addition to its own API, CloudStack also supports the Amazon Web Services (AWS) API\[3\] and the Open Cloud Computing Interface from the Open Grid
+> ``CloudStack is being developed to help managed service providers
+> and enterprise IT departments create and operate public cloud,
+> private cloud or hybrid clouds with capabilities equivalent to
+> Amazon's Elastic Compute Cloud (Amazon EC2) It uses existing
+> hypervisors such as KVM, VMware ESXi\|VMware vcenter and
+> XenServer/XCP for virtualization.
+In addition to its own API,
+> CloudStack also supports the Amazon Web Services (AWS) API\[3\] and
+> the Open Cloud Computing Interface from the Open Grid
-Forum." [@hid-sp18-417-wiki-cloudStack].
+> Forum.'' [@hid-sp18-417-wiki-cloudStack].

 The key feature of the product are (1) high availability of resources (2) network management (3) provides GUI for ease of management (4) compatible with most of the hypervisor/virtual monitor (5) it provides the snapshot management.